eyang72004/WeirdNLPs/README.md

 If you happen to use pretrained models and/or artifacts, make sure a `dist/` folder is present.
 I excluded it from GitHub so that the repo is more lightweight.

 ### Installing through PyPI
-When I (hopefully) publish this to places such as PyPI, one will hopefully be able to install WeirdNLP like so:
+When I (hopefully) publish this to places such as PyPI, one will hopefully be able to install WeirdNLPs like so:
 ```bash
 pip install weirdnlp
 ```